je223sv/1DV610-lab-1/README.md

 ```

 #### playRockPaperScissors()
-Returns rock, paper or scissors as a `string`.
+Method that simulates an AI's choice in rock, paper, scissors, by returning either "rock", "paper" or "scissors".
 ```javascript
 import FakePerson from 'fake-person'